LambdaTest/smartui-figma-integration-python/README.md

 ## Replace placeholder values in the script:

-Replace "id1", "id2", etc., with your actual Figma image IDs in the Python script (smartui_upload.py).
+Replace "id1", "id2", etc., with your actual Figma image IDs in the Python script.
-Replace "name1", "name2", etc., with corresponding names for Figma images in the Python script (smartui_upload.py).
+Replace "name1", "name2", etc., with corresponding names for Figma images in the Python script.

 ## Running the Script
 Run the integration script: